eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 @Inject IQualifiedNameConverter converter;

 Manager manager = // obtain an instance of IResourceDescription.Manager
-IResourceDescription description =
+IResourceDescription description = manager.getResourceDescription(resource);
-  manager.getResourceDescription(resource);
 for (IEObjectDescription eod : description.getExportedObjects()) {
   System.out.println(converter.toString(eod.getQualifiedName()));
 }
 ```

-In order to obtain an [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) it is best to ask the corresponding [IResourceServiceProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java).
-That is because each language might have a totally different implementation and as you might refer from your language to a different language you cannot reuse your language's [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java).
-One basically asks the [Registry]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java) (there is usually one global instance) for an [IResourceServiceProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java), which in turn provides an [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) along other useful services.
+In order to obtain a [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) it is best to ask the corresponding [IResourceServiceProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java).
+That is because each language might have a totally different implementation, and as you might refer from your language to a different language you cannot reuse your language's [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java).
+One basically asks the [Registry]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java) (there is usually one global instance) for an [IResourceServiceProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java), which in turn provides a [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) along other useful services.

 If you are running in a Guice enabled scenario, the code looks like this: